Skip to content

 Design

-The simplicity of PolySteel’s system allows it to be used by ICF newcomers but it is essential that they have ICF construction details that will meet Building Regulation requirements.
-The Design Services we provide will ensure the Builder has all the information required to provide a high quality insulated concrete form house.
+The simplicity of the PolySteel system allows it to be used by ICF newcomers.
+However, it is essential that to have ICF construction details that will meet Building Regulation requirements.
+The Design Services we provide will ensure the Builder has all the information needed to provide a high quality insulated concrete form house.

 Quality Controlled UK Manufacture.

-The PolySteel ICF formwork is provided with a BBA (British Board of Agrément) certificate that ensures all buildings incorporating our ICF concrete forms will be accepted by the NHBC (National House Building Council) and similar building insurance schemes.
+PolySteel ICF formwork is provided with a BBA (British Board of Agrément) certificate.
+Ensuring all buildings incorporating our ICF concrete forms will be accepted by the NHBC (National House Building Council) and similar building insurance schemes.

-BBA is the primary organisation for products used in the UK building industry and regularly carries out rigorous inspection and quality control of all products they certify.
+BBA is the primary organisation for products used in the UK building industry.
+They regularly perform rigorous inspections and quality controls of all certified products.
 Building Inspectors may also require to see the certificate before allowing their use.

 ICF PolyBloks are also certified for use in basement retaining walls.
 If you are planning a basement this is fundamentally important as not all ICF Building systems are certified for this type of use.